michael2012z/BitBible/markdown/KJV/files/1Chr.md

 57. And to the sons of Aaron they gave the cities of Judah, namely, Hebron, the city of refuge, and Libnah with her suburbs, and Jattir, and Eshtemoa, with their suburbs,

-58. And Hilen with her suburbs, Debir with her suburbs,Hilen: or, Holon
+58. And Hilen with her suburbs, Debir with her suburbs,

-59. And Ashan with her suburbs, and Beth–shemesh with her suburbs:Ashan: or, Ain
+59. And Ashan with her suburbs, and Beth–shemesh with her suburbs:

 60. And out of the tribe of Benjamin; Geba with her suburbs, and Alemeth with her suburbs, and Anathoth with her suburbs.
-All their cities throughout their families were thirteen cities.Alemeth: or, Almon
+All their cities throughout their families were thirteen cities.

 61. And unto the sons of Kohath, which were left of the family of that tribe, were cities given out of the half tribe, namely, out of the half tribe of Manasseh, by lot, ten cities.